Alexhuszagh/fast-float-rust/README.md

 ## Details

 This crate is a direct port of Daniel Lemire's [`fast_float`](https://github.com/fastfloat/fast_float) C++ library (valuable discussions with Daniel while porting it helped shape the crate and get it to the performance level it's at now), with some Rust-specific tweaks.
 Please see the original repository for many useful details regarding the algorithm and the implementation.

 The parser is locale-independent.
 The resulting value is the closest floating-point values (using either `f32` or `f64`), using the "round to even" convention for values that would otherwise fall right in-between two values.
 That is, we provide exact parsing according to the IEEE standard.

 Infinity and NaN values can be parsed, along with scientific notation.

 Both little-endian and big-endian platforms are equally supported, with extra optimizations enabled on little-endian architectures.

+Since [fast-float-rust](https://github.com/aldanor/fast-float-rust) is unmaintained, this is a fork containing the patches and security updates.

 ## Testing